wagov/wasocshared/tlp-green/advisories/20230321001-Malicious-campaign-targeting-Australian-governments-and-private-organisations.md

 # Malicious campaign targeting Australian governments and private organisations - 20230321001

+**TLP Confidentiality: AMBER - Limited Disclosure, restricted to participants organisations and clients on a need-to-know basis to prevent further harm.**

 ## Overview
 DGov is aware of an ongoing malicious campaign, targeting websites and services of Australian governments and private organisations.
 The threat is comprised of a collective of Issue Motivated Groups (IMGs) reportedly seeking retribution in response to alleged religious sensitivities caused by an Australian organisation.